usgs/water-datapreptools/README.md

 A Python toolbox to pre-process and hydro-enforce digital elevation models and hydrography line work for use in StreamStats.

 ## Dependencies
 This toolbox has few dependencies; however, it must either be started through ArcMap or ArcPro or via a Python executable that is aware of arcpy.
 These tools can be run either via their ArcToolbox wrappers or as functions via Python scripts to facilitate processing larger domains.

+ArcHydro: Use version 10.6.0.51 of ArcHydro 64-bit, availabe here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/

 ## Structure
 This toolbox is contained is several files, which will need to be installed correctly to function (see below).